 The Batch Manager Tool can be used from any machine with internet access.
-However, using a scanner with the Batch Manager Tool requires a Windows machine (with Windows 7 or higher) with Microsoft .NET 4.5 installed to use the Batch Manager Scanning Service.
+However, using a scanner with the Batch Manager Tool requires a Windows machine (recommended with Windows 10 or higher) with Microsoft .NET 4.5.2 installed to use the Batch Manager Scanning Service.

 Do not edit these security roles.
 Doing so could cause the Batch Manager Tool to not recognize the security roles and thus not work properly.